American Shale Oil Production May Rise Just As OPEC/Non-OPEC Cuts Go Into Effect

 A recent survey from the Federal Reserve Bank of Dallas found 58 percent of the respondents believe the agreement will not be enforced.
 Less than 50 percent expected the oil market will be balanced by the third quarter of 2017.
 Data were collected Dec.
 14-22, and 147 energy firms responded to the survey.
 Of the respondents, 67 were E&P firms, and 80 were oilfield services firms.

 Meanwhile, the rig count in the seven primary shale oil and gas basins in America bottomed seven months ago in May at 262.
-In November, the Energy Information Administration (NYSEMKT:EIA) says they were up to 401, their highest since last January.
+In November, the Energy Information Administration (EIA) says they were up to 401, their highest since last January.

 That may be enough to begin lifting production.
 The EIA's estimate for January production in the basins is slightly higher than their December estimate.
 Shale production had peaked in March 2015 at 5.461 mmbd and is expected to be 919,000 b/d lower this month, but up from December.